Reginald Blomfield: Design work

 At the beginning of 1884, having completed his training, he left his uncle's office and spent a further four months travelling in France and Spain before returning to London and establishing a practice at 17 Southampton Street, off the Strand, in London; E.S.
 Prior had an office in the same building.
 Through Prior, a former pupil of Richard Norman Shaw, Blomfield met others of Shaw's circle, including Mervyn Macartney, Ernest Newton and Gerald Horsley.
 Although he never worked in Shaw's office, Blomfield was, like them, henceforth a great admirer of Shaw.
 With this ground, Blomfield was involved in the founding of the Art Workers Guild and was at first made its Honorary Secretary, but he attended infrequently and when admonished about this, resigned in a huff.
 In retrospect, however, he paid tribute to these efforts as formative in setting a new direction for architecture: "I think it is due to these young men of the 80s that the arts were rescued from the paralysing conventions of the Victorian era".
 In 1890, with the idea of designing and making fine furniture, Blomfield, Ernest Gimson, Macartney and William Lethaby joined forces to establish Kenton & Co.
 Although the venture had the makings of a success, it lasted only two years, as the partners decided to concentrate instead on their increasingly successful architectural practices.

-In 1886 Blomfield married Anne Frances Burra, the daughter of Henry Burra of Rye, Sussex, a town where he had designed several houses, including his own, the very informal Point Hill.
+On 7 February 1886 Blomfield married Anne Frances Burra, the daughter of Henry Burra of Rye, Sussex and a niece of Blomfield's stepmother, a town where he had designed several houses, including his own, the very informal Point Hill.
 The same year, Blomfield and the printer T.J.
 Cobden Sanderson (1840–1922) built themselves a pair of pretty houses in Frognal, Hampstead, Middlesex; 51 Frognal remained Blomfield's London home until his death.